asciinema/asciinema/README.md

 ### `auth`

-__Assign local API token to asciinema.org account.__
+__Manage recordings and asciinema.org account.__

+If you want to manage your recordings on asciinema.org (set title/description, delete etc) you need to authenticate.
+This command displays the URL you should open in your web browser to do that.

-On every machine you install asciinema recorder, you get a new, unique API token.
-This command connects this local token with your asciinema.org account, and links all asciicasts recorded on this machine with the account.
+On every machine you run asciinema recorder, you get a new, unique API token.
+If you're already logged in on asciinema.org website and you run `asciinema auth` from a new computer then this new device will be linked to your account.

-This command displays the URL you should open in your web browser.
-If you never logged in to asciinema.org then your account will be created when opening the URL.

-NOTE: it is __necessary__ to do this if you want to __edit or delete__ your recordings on asciinema.org.

-You can synchronize your config file (which keeps the API token) across the machines but that's not necessary.
+You can synchronize your config file (which keeps the API token) across the machines so all of them use the same token, but that's not necessary.
 You can assign new tokens to your account from as many machines as you want.

 ## Configuration file